diagrams/diagrams-doc/doc/quickstart.rst

 predefined shapes, named subdiagrams, animation...
 Here are pointers to some resources for learning more:

+* There are `other tutorials on more specific topics`_ available.
+For example, there is a tutorial on `working with vectors and points`_, and one on `segments, trails, and paths`_.

 * The diagrams `user manual`_ goes into much more depth on all the topics covered in this tutorial, plus many others, and includes lots of illustrative examples.
 If there is anything in the manual that